voltrue2/gracenode/README.md

 ```

 #Default Modules
-By default GraceNode automatically loads the following modules.
+By default gracenode automatically loads the following modules.
 Click on the link to read more about them.
 ###[Config](modules/config)
 Handles everything config related.
 ###[Log](modules/log)